Moana data set used as benchmark

 - Edit source code and recompile.
-Way to overcome this is to specify maximum number of simultaneously open files at the stream I/O level.
+One way to overcome this limitation is to specify maximum number of simultaneously open files at the stream I/O level.
 On Windows this could be done by making a call to _setmaxstdio() (which is provided by stdio - Standard Input and Output Library in C language).

 By default, up to 512 files can be open simultaneously at the stream I/O level.
 C run-time I/O now supports up to 8,192 files open simultaneously.

 Even though I have fairly limited C++ knowledge, I tried to add _setmaxstdio(8192) into pbrt.cpp and was surprised to see it compiled.
 (I am pretty much sure developers of pbrt-v3 would complain about my _setmaxstdio placement - but it is just fine in this case.)
 And it didn’t just compile - it also worked as expected!
 No errors were raised during render and output image was correctly produced.

 - Render scene.
 After you have compiled new version of pbrt-v3, you should be able to render Moana data set also on CPUs with high thread count (such as Intel Xeon, AMD Epyc or Threadripper).
 Just open Power Shell and start render:

 - Customize render for your needs.
 This involves editing island.pbrt file.